Karl Silberbauer

-Karl Josef Silberbauer (21 June 1911 – 2 September 1972) was an Austrian police officer, Schutzstaffel (SS) member, and undercover investigator for the West German Bundesnachrichtendienst (federal intelligence service).
-He was stationed in Nazi-occupied Amsterdam during World War II, where he was promoted to the rank of Hauptscharführer (master sergeant).
-In 1963, Silberbauer, by then an inspector in the Vienna police, was exposed as the commander of the 1944 Gestapo raid on the Anne Frank House Secret Annex and the arrests of Anne Frank, her fellow fugitives, and two of their protectors, Victor Kugler and Johannes Kleiman.
+Karl Josef Silberbauer (21 June 1911 – 2 September 1972) was a Schutzstaffel (SS) member who led the 1944 Gestapo raid on the Anne Frank House and the arrests of Anne Frank, her fellow fugitives, and two of their protectors.
+He was stationed in Nazi-occupied Amsterdam during World War II, where he was promoted to the rank of Hauptscharführer (master sergeant) and after the war served 14 months in prison for using excessive force against members of the Communist Party of Austria.
+He was later an undercover investigator for the West German Bundesnachrichtendienst (federal intelligence service).
+In 1963, Silberbauer, by then an inspector in the Vienna police, was exposed as the commander of the 1944 Gestapo raid and arrests.
+He was not prosecuted for his participation in the arrests.

 Early life

 Born in Vienna, Silberbauer served in the Austrian military before following his father into the police force in 1935.
 Four years later, he joined the Gestapo, moved to the Netherlands, and in 1943 transferred to the Sicherheitsdienst (SD) in The Hague.
 He was then assigned to Amsterdam and attached to "Sektion IV B4", a unit recruited from Austrian and German police departments and which handled arrests of hidden Jews throughout the occupied Netherlands.
+He was promoted to the rank of Hauptscharführer (master sergeant).